QbiXibQ/FBHealBox_Vanilla/README.md

 ### Mana bar

 The mana bar is `FBMANA_BAR_HEIGHT` (5) pixels high and lies on the bottom edge of the health bar.
 Where mana is missing a darker translucent strip shows through (`FBMANA_BG_ALPHA`, 0.35, set to 0 for none).
 It only appears when the unit's **power type is mana** (`UnitPowerType() == 0`): warriors, rogues, hunter pets and druids in cat or bear form get no strip, and the health bar is visible at full height.
 The bar follows `UNIT_MANA`, `UNIT_MAXMANA` and `UNIT_DISPLAYPOWER`.
 The *Mana bar* option switches it off entirely.

+With *Show rage, energy, focus* ticked the strip is no longer reserved for mana: every unit gets its own resource in its usual colour, taken from `FBPOWER_COLORS` (mana blue, rage red, focus orange, energy yellow).
+Druids switching form change colour with `UNIT_DISPLAYPOWER` like any other power change.
+Off by default, because for a healer an empty strip on a warrior is information too: there is nothing there you could refill.

 ### Dispel colouring